 She lived in St. Paul, New York (B.A. in Studio Art from Hunter college, CUNY, and studied sculpture and B/W Photography), Cambridge, Yokosuka (Japan), Brighton (UK) and Hanoi (Vietnam).

 In Hanoi, I taught art to elementary school children for four years.

-Chessie is our adorable Golden Retriever and camp mascot, who has been the subject of many drawings and paintings for the last 14 years.
-This summer will be her 15th year, and she is well loved by all the new and returning campers each year.
+Chessie is no longer with us – she was our adorable Golden Retriever and camp mascot, who has been the subject of many drawings and paintings for the last 16 years.
+We adored her and miss her!